MaximoOliveira/MaximoOliveira.github.io/_posts/2024-07-21-efficient-list-merging-in-java-compositecollection-vs-collection.md

 ### Methodology

-To evaluate the efficiency of `CompositeCollection` against `addAll`, I’m using the <a href="https://www.baeldung.com/java-microbenchmark-harness">Java Microbenchmark Harnesss</a> (JMH).
+To evaluate the efficiency of `CompositeCollection` against `addAll`, I’m using the [Java Microbenchmark Harness (JMH)](https://www.baeldung.com/java-microbenchmark-harness).
 JMH is a Java library specifically designed for benchmarking code, providing accurate and reliable performance measurements.
 Using JMH helps mitigate common benchmarking pitfalls, like JVM optimizations and warm-up times, ensuring the results are robust and reproducible.

 ### Experimental Setup